dychen/django-tutorial/README.md

 		$ source venv/bin/activate

-* Are your directories structured correctly?
+* Are your directories structured

-	* Look at the Github code for reference.
+Look at the Github code for reference.

 * Do you have the most recent version of the code?